Mushroom Atlas

 Neither product page reviewed here publishes an exact milligram figure per capsule for Lion's Mane content, only a beta-glucan percentage (Real Mushrooms) or a general mycelium/rice-biomass weight per serving (Host Defense).
 That matters because the clinical trial with the clearest published cognitive results used roughly 3,000 mg/day, split into three 1,000 mg doses, per Mori et al., 2009.
 Without a milligram figure on the label, a buyer can't compare a product's serving size to that study dose at all, only compare extraction type and verification method.
 Check a product's full Supplement Facts panel, not just its marketing copy, before assuming a serving matches any specific study.

 For the underlying research this comparison is built on, see the Lion's Mane hub.
-A dosage and side-effects breakdown, covering how much each named study actually used, is available at Lion's Mane Dosage & Side Effects.
+A dosage and side-effects breakdown, covering how much each named study used, is available at Lion's Mane Dosage & Side Effects.

 Frequently Asked Questions